 Some residents have expressed their concerns and opposition to Tapaderos Solar LLC's application for a tax abatement.

-Judge, Edwin “Win” S Graham IV informed the residents that all concerns would be addressed later in the meeting.
+Judge Edwin “Win” S Graham IV informed the residents that they will have the opportunity to voice all their concerns and ask questions directly to the solar farm developer later in the meeting.

 Receipt of Hotel Occupancy Tax (HOT) Report for $56.26 for December 2024 from The Old Homestead: EXHIBIT A